-Parents and carers might notice their child...

-- · doesn't look at them when speaking - · doesn't notice if they are bored or in a hurry - · talks on and on - talks over others and doesn't listen - remembers obscure information, and may insist on all fine details being right - obsessed with one thing (eg knows everything about a particular make of car and never stops talking about it) - if they are told to 'hold on', may take it literally and take hold of something - doesn't understand jokes - may prefer to work with computers rather than with people - prefers to be with adults or younger children.
+A child with an autism spectrum disorder may Parents and carers might notice their child have trouble understanding nonverbal communication cues doesn't look at them when speakingdoesn't notice if they are bored or in a hurry have poor conversation skills talks on and ontalks over others and doesn't listen have strong memory for facts and details remembers obscure information, and may insist on all fine details being right have interests that totally take over obsessed with one thing (eg knows everything about a particular make of car and never stops talking about it) take things literally if they are told to 'hold on', may take it literally and take hold of something doesn't understand jokes be good with computers may prefer to work with computers rather than with people have difficulty making friends. prefers to be with adults or younger children.